 Colombian emeralds have a long history leading up to their popularity today.
 Hailing, of course, from what is today the country of Colombia, they were an essential resource for indigenous peoples in the region for centuries.
-The Muzo and Chivor emerald mines located in the central part of the country were in use as early as 500 AD, and the beautiful gemstones they produced were believed to have mystical properties.
+The Muzo mine and the Chivor emerald mines located in the central part of the country were in use as early as 500 AD, and the beautiful gemstones they produced were believed to have mystical properties.

-When Spanish conquistadors infiltrated Colombia, they were infatuated with the vibrant green gems, and their popularity soon spread across Europe.
+When Spanish conquistadors infiltrated Colombia, they were infatuated with the vibrant green gem, and Colombian stone’s popularity soon spread across Europe.
 During this period, emeralds were also believed to have healing qualities and the capability to cure various ailments, adding further value to these precious stones.
 Beloved by royalty and the incredibly wealthy, Colombian emeralds decorated the finest jewelry creations of the period and were desired by Spain’s many trading partners, including Turkey, India and Persia.
 From an emerald necklace to rings and earrings, this precious stone was a symbol of wealth and royalty.
 Many pieces of antique jewelry feature Colombian emeralds, as these gemstones have been known for centuries to be the best quality.

 One of the defining characteristics of Colombian emeralds is their unique color.
 Free from the bluish tinges seen in other emeralds, Colombian emeralds are perfectly green.
-Colombian emeralds tend to have more trace amounts of chromium in relation to other emeralds, which typically gives them the pure, bright, saturated green so beloved in these timeless gemstones.
+Colombian emeralds tend to have more trace amounts of chromium (called an inclusion) in relation to other emeralds, which typically gives them the pure, bright, saturated green so beloved in these timeless gemstones.
 Their impressive color stands out, as does their intense saturation.
 With their beautiful depth of color, Colombian emeralds can sometimes appear to glow.
 Colombian emeralds are also known for their exceptional clarity.
 Although the majority of emeralds are treated with oil, the best quality Colombian emeralds have only minor inclusions and are completely untreated.
 All of these characteristics combined are part of the reason Colombian emeralds have maintained their popularity over the centuries, as there truly is an exceptional quality to these stones that supports their claim to fame.
 Although other gemstone mines can produce high-quality emeralds, Colombian mines are among the most highly respected by high fashion jewelry collectors around the world.